HerobrineXiaofeng/XfPanel/SECURITY.md

 # Security Policy

 ## Supported Versions
-We provide security patch support for the following project versions.
+We provide security updates only for the latest stable version.
-All outdated versions are **unsupported and will not receive security updates**.

 | Version Status | Supported |
 |----------------|-----------|